 Under the ACT crown leasehold system, if you are eligible to meet certain statutory criteria, it is possible to seek a direct grant of land from the government.
 This is generally for charitable or other public purposes but does include market value lease land.

-As the ACT is bound by a Crown Lease system, there are a variety of statutory documents and directions that affect what you can do with your land; not just for acquisition, but also for ongoing use.
+As the ACT is bound by a Crown lease system, there are a variety of statutory documents and directions that affect what you can do with your land; not just for acquisition, but also for ongoing use.
 The Territory Plan underpins the ACT government’s zoning and regulation of the use of land.
-Zones include industrial, commercial, residential, etc.
+Zones include industrial, commercial and residential.

 We can guide you through the planning process so that you understand your rights and limitations pertaining to the land.